-After getting the active edge of the LTIC pin, CNTR2 is reset (000h) and PWM3 is set to high.
-CNTR2 starts counting from 000h, when it reaches the active DCR3 value then PWM3 goes low.
-Till this time, any further transitions on the LTIC signal will have no effect.
-If there are LTIC transistions after CNTR2 reaches DCR3 value, CNTR2 is reset again and PWM3 goes high.
+After obtaining the active edge of the LTIC pin, CNTR2 is reset (000h) and PWM3 is set to high.
+CNTR2 starts counting from 000h and when it reaches the active DCR3 value, PWM3 goes low.
+Until this time, any further transitions on the LTIC signal will have no effect.
+If there are LTIC transitions after CNTR2 reaches the DCR3 value, CNTR2 is reset again and PWM3 goes high.

-If there are no more LTIC active edges after the first active edge then CNTR2 will count till it reaches the ARR2 value, and then it will be reset again and PWM3 is set to high.
-The counter again starts couting from 000h, when it reaches the active DCR3 value PWM3 goes low, the counter counts till it reaches ARR2, it the resets and PWM3 is set to high and it goes on the same way.
+If there are no more LTIC active edges after the first active edge, CNTR2 counts until it reaches the ARR2 value, it is then reset and PWM3 is set to high.
+The counter again starts counting from 000h.
+When it reaches the active DCR3 value, PWM3 goes low, after which the counter counts until it reaches ARR2, it is reset and PWM3 is set to high again, and the cycle continues in this manner.